"The

 Those needs can go deeper.
 One young, distraught woman told me she couldnt

-believe that God existed.
-Would he have allowed the things shed lived through to
+believe God existed.
+Would he have allowed the things shed lived through to happen?

-happen?
 Her stepfather had habitually beaten her with a 2x4 and sexually abused her.
-She
+She felt

-felt worthless, and began using alcohol and drugs.
-She married a man who beat her just as
+worthless, and began using alcohol and drugs.
+She married a man who beat her just as her

-her stepfather had.
+stepfather had.
 She divorced him, but repeated the same process three more times.
+Finally

-I shared real-life experiences to encourage her that her future could be much brighter.
+I shared real-life experiences that I hoped would encourage her that her future could

-Elishas servant.
-In his (and Elishas) time of trouble, he could only see the
+his (and Elishas) time of trouble, only the enemy was visible.
+But Gods army

 Scripture shows he is tenderhearted and full of love.